dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/enterprise-permissions.md

 Security Admins have access to modify certain account-level settings.
 Users with Security Admin permissions can:

 - View and modify Account Settings such as:
-    - View, invite and modify account users
+    - View, invite, and modify account users
     - Create, delete, and modify Groups
     - Create, delete, and modify License Mappings
     - Create and modify SSO Configurations